-Once you understand your audience and have identified services that would be relevant to them, it’s time to get your affiliate links.
-We have a variety of links to choose from, including text links, banner links and even email links.
+Once you understand your audience and have identified services that would be relevant to them, it's time to get your affiliate links.
+We have various links to choose from, including text links, banner links, and even email links.
 You can also choose to create your own custom links to send them to any page on our site or use keyword links that make it easier to track your campaigns.
-Check out this guide for finding and creating the affiliate links you want to use.

-It’s important to have a plan.
+It's important to have a plan.
 Knowing where you plan to promote your affiliate offers will help you choose the best creatives to use.
-If you’re going to be using a blog, then using text links within your content is always a good idea.
-But if you’re going to advertise on a mobile PPC platform, you might want to use banners created specifically for mobile that we have created for you.
+For example, if you're using a blog, then using text links within your content is always a good idea.
+But if you're going to advertise on a mobile PPC platform, you might want to use banners created specifically for mobile that we have created for you.

-They don’t provide an exact statement that must be used.
-You just have to make sure they know you’re in position to be paid if they purchase.
+They don't provide an exact statement that you must use.
+You have to make sure they know you're in a position to be paid if they purchase.
 How you convey that message is up to you.
-Just make sure it’s obvious and not hidden away somewhere so subtle that it never gets noticed.
-It could be a note at the beginning or ending of every blog post.
+Just make sure it's obvious and not hidden away somewhere so subtle that it never gets noticed.
+It could be a note at the beginning or end of every blog post.
 It could be a popup or a message in the sidebar that moves along with the page as they scroll.